enbytedev/kitchenlight/README.md

 ```

 ### Aliases
-As long as the package is imported, aliases are added to the console object.
+As long as the package is imported, aliases can be added to the console object.
 These include: console.tick, console.take, console.peek, console.watch!
 The counter for console is shared wherever it's used.

+Apply it with: `kitchenlight.applyToConsole();`

 ### Counter
 To create a counter instance: `const debugCounter = kitchenlight.counter("Debug_Counter");`